ygaoyg/ygaoyg.github.io/index.md

 layout: page
 title: Home
-page_title: Welcome to the Cheng Lab @ Yale
+page_title: Welcome to the Gao Lab @ Case Western Reserve University
 ---

 **We are a computational genomics lab based in the [Department of Biomedical Informatics and Data Science (BIDS)][BIDS] at Yale University, School of Medicine.** Our research is dedicated to creating highly efficient computational methodologies for genomic applications, including genome assembly, read alignment, variant calling, and string indexing.
 We have developed a series of *de novo* genome assembly algorithms (e.g. [hifiasm][Hifiasm]) that have been extensively utilized across a variety of large-scale sequencing projects, such as the [Human Pangenome Reference Consortium][HPRC], the [Vertebrate Genomes Project][VGP], and the [Darwin Tree of Life project][DWOT].
 Within these projects, we also work closely with collaborators to explore the applications of genome assemblies.
 Our lab is always open to new collaboration opportunities with both basic science and clinical research groups.